-I am currently a postdoctoral fellow at the International Computer Science Institute (ICSI in Barcelona, Spain, within the COINVENT project
+I am currently a postdoctoral research associate at the Knowledge Technology Institute at the University of Hamburg.
+Before coming to Hamburg, I was a postdoctoral fellow at the International Computer Science Institute (ICSI in Barcelona, Spain, within the COINVENT project

 .
 Here, I worked on AI methods for concept representation and concept blending.
 I obtained my PhD in Computer Science from the University of Bremen, Germany in 2014, where I gained a background in robotic applications of logical formalizations of epistemic action theory and commonsense reasoning in assistive service robotics and smart environments.
 My Master’s thesis was on robot localization (SLAM).